patrikhuber/eos/README.md

 At the moment, it mainly provides the following functionality:

 * MorphableModel and PcaModel classes to represent 3DMMs, with basic operations like `draw_sample()`.
 Supports the Surrey Face Model (SFM), 4D Face Model (4DFM), and the Basel Face Model (BFM) 2009 and 2017 out-of-the-box
-* Our low-resolution, shape-only 3D Morphable Face Model ([share/sfm_shape_3448.bin](https://github.com/patrikhuber/eos/blob/master/share/sfm_shape_3448.bin))
+* The low-resolution, shape-only Surrey Face Model ([share/sfm_shape_3448.bin](https://github.com/patrikhuber/eos/blob/master/share/sfm_shape_3448.bin))
 * Fast, linear pose, shape and expression fitting, edge and contour fitting:
   * Linear scaled orthographic projection camera pose estimation
   * Linear shape-to-landmarks fitting, implementation of O. Aldrian & W. Smith, _Inverse Rendering of Faces with a 3D Morphable Model_, PAMI 2013
-  * Expression fitting, and 6 linear expression blendshapes: anger, disgust, fear, happiness, sadness, surprise
+  * Expression fitting, with 6 linear expression blendshapes of the SFM: anger, disgust, fear, happiness, sadness, surprise
   * Edge-fitting, heavily inspired by: A. Bas et al., _Fitting a 3D Morphable Model to Edges: A Comparison Between Hard and Soft Correspondences_, ACCVW 2016
-* Isomap texture extraction to obtain a pose-invariant representation of the face texture
+* Texture extraction to obtain a pose-invariant representation of the face texture
 * **Python bindings**: Much of eos's functionality is available as a python module (try `pip install eos-py`!)
 * (_Experimental_): Non-linear fitting cost functions using Ceres for shape, camera, blendshapes and the colour model (needs Ceres to be installed separately)